SVDwebtech/100-days-of-code/log.md

 **Link to work:** Colt Steele's Webdevelopment Boot Camp

+### Day 12: July 02, 2022

+**Today's Progress**:

+1. JavaScript: Decision making, comparison operators, equality, console, alert and prompt methods, if, else-if and else statements, nesting conditionals, truth-y and false-y values, logical And, Or and Not operators, and switch statements.

+**Thoughts:**

+1. JavaScript: Always loved logical operators combined with if, else-if and else statments.
+This combined with loops and functions opens up the magic of the coding world.
+If you really commit you might just find out how deep the rabbit hole goes....

+**Link to work:** Colt Steele's Web Developer Boot Camp

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)